 In May 1953 a large British-led expedition placed Edmund Hillary and Tenzing Norgay on the summit of the highest peak in the world.
 Over the course of April and May the team had climbed steadily higher from the Khumbu Glacier, setting a series of camps as they ascended the Western Cwm.
 Camp VIII was placed on the South Col at 7,890m.
 After a failed attempt on the summit by two members, Hillary and Norgay left the South Col on the 28th May, climbed the final ridge to 8,424m where they spent the night (Camp IX), and reached the summit the following morning.

 Upon their return, a surge of public interest saw the publication of John Hunt’s ‘The Ascent of Everest’, a national lecture series, and film ‘The Conquest of Everest’ gain significant acclaim and raise £100,000 in capital.
 From this, on the 3rd February 1955, Sir John Hunt announced the establishment of the Mount Everest Foundation, its aim to encourage the ‘exploration of the mountain regions of the Earth’.

-Since then the MEF has been at the forefront of cutting-edge mountaineering and science, supporting ever more ambitious objectives that have pushed the very limits of high-end mountaineering and exploratory research.
-First ascents and new routes on the highest summits, such as Everest, Kangchenjunga, Annapurna, Dhaulagiri, Xixabangma, Nanga Parbat, Nuptse and Kongur, and lower technical peaks such as Baintha Brakk (the Ogre), Changabang, Spantik, Taweche, Siguniang and Nyanchen Tanglha Southeast, have all seen financial backing from the MEF.
+Since then the MEF has been at the forefront of cutting-edge mountaineering and scientific expeditions, supporting ever more ambitious objectives that have pushed the very limits of high-end mountaineering and exploratory research.
+First ascents and new routes on the highest summits, such as Everest, Kangchenjunga, Annapurna, Dhaulagiri, Xixabangma, Nanga Parbat, Nuptse and Kongur, as well as lower technical peaks such as Baintha Brakk (the Ogre), Changabang, Spantik, Taweche, Siguniang and Nyanchen Tanglha Southeast, have all seen financial backing from the MEF.